USCqserver/1fnoise/README.md

 # 1/f noise

-Simulation codes for quantum 1/f noise process, and its resulting dynamics with or without dynamical decoupling
+Simulation codes for quantum 1/f noise process in annealing and superconducting circuits, and its resulting dynamics with or without dynamical decoupling

 :eight_spoked_asterisk: spin_vector_model